TorBorve/Drone-Launcher/README.md

 4. **Clone**

     The odroid also need to have this repository to work.
 Clone it in a ROS workspace whereever you would like.
+If you do not have internet connection due to the Radio network configuration you can use something like sftp to transfer the repository from you computer to the odroid.
+Please refere to this guide: [LINK](https://www.servermania.com/kb/articles/how-to-use-sftp-commands)

 5. **Flash code from Odroid (Optional)**